-Use sentence case (or "downstyle"), in which only the first word is capitalized, for headings where possible.
-It is easier to read.
+Use sentence case, which capitalizes only the first word of a heading.
+It is easier to read than camel case, which capitalizes every word of a heading.
 Single words or action phrases (What to do next) or questions (What happens next?) work best.
-If the headings are in bold, readers can skim to find what they need and return to it easily.
+If the headings are bold, readers can skim to find what they need and return to it easily.
 Stay with one convention in a document, such as all questions or all brief phrases, rather than mixing the two.
-Do not switch between referring to the reader as "I" and "you" in the headings (or anywhere in the document).
-Choose one and stick with it.